shubhamjain0594/shubhamjain0594-hugo/content/post/cool-nn-dl-applications.md

 ## Detecting the Programming Language of Source Code Snippets using Machine Learning and Neural Networks

 I came across [this](http://danielheres.space/jekyll/update/2016/07/18/detecting-the-programming-language-of-source-code-snippets-using-machine-learning-and-neural-networks.html) blog post while searching for something related to compilation.
 I found this idea very appreciative and that can be implemented by multiple code engines like [codechef](codechef.com), [hackerrank](hackerrank.com), etc. It is a well thought and built approach and does not even use deep neural nets for the purpose.
 They have also hosted a [trial platform](http://petiteprogrammer.com/) where you can test their model.

+## Deep Gold

+Deep learning on images has been around for sometime right now and we have seen some really impressive results.
+Similarly for finding locations that may have minerals or oil, satellite images are used, they are judged by geologists, who give a conclusion.
+The author [here](https://hackernoon.com/deep-gold-using-convolution-networks-to-find-minerals-aafdb37355df#.bzdqahgbh) has developed a convolutional net that when trained, tells you the possible locations of a goldmine field.
+Though the results are not really impressive, but it has shown what more we can expect from DL in next few years.
+DL to find Oil is coming soon.